PRF Therapy For Tendonitis in San Diego

-What To Expect When You Are Treated For PRP Therapy For Tendonitis?
+What To Expect When You Are Treated For PRF Therapy For Tendonitis?

 We will then draw blood from the patient’s arm.
-The drawn blood will be placed into a special centrifuge machine where Platelet Rich Plasma (PRP) is separated from red blood cells.
-Platelet Rich Plasma, rich in growth factor, is then transferred into a syringe and is injected by a tiny needle into the targeted locations.
+The drawn blood will be placed into a special centrifuge machine where Platelet Rich Fibren (PRF) is separated from red blood cells.
+Platelet Rich Fibren, rich in growth factors, is then transferred into a syringe and is injected by a tiny needle into the targeted locations.

-What are the risks and discomforts of PRP Therapy For Tendonitis?
+What are the risks and discomforts of PRF Therapy For Tendonitis?

-Local anesthesia used in this procedure makes this PRP Therapy For Tendonitis almost painless.
+Local anesthesia used in this procedure makes it almost painless.
 As for risks, to date, there has never been any serious side effect.
-Since PRP extracted from your own blood is injected into your tendon, you are not at risk of communicable disease.
+Since PRF extracted from your own blood is injected into your tendon, you are not at risk of communicable disease.
 However, as with any therapy which involves injections, you may experience some transient local inflammation and/or bruising.

-The recovery from the PRP Therapy For Tendonitis is normally uneventful.
+The recovery from the PRF therapy for tendonitis is normally uneventful.
 Any discomfort is managed generally with topical ice and a non-narcotic painkiller such as ibuprofen (Advil, Motrin).
 Occasionally, some mild localized swelling at the injection site is seen.
 You should stay away from using the treated tendon for at least 2 weeks until there is no discomfort with use.

-Our San Diego PRP Therapy Clinic offers this breakthrough therapy treatment.
-Contact us today to schedule an appointment for a complimentary consultation to see if PRP Therapy For Tendonitis is right for you.
+Our San Diego PRF therapy clinic offers this breakthrough therapy treatment.
+Contact us today to schedule an appointment for a complimentary consultation to see if PRF therapy for tendonitis is right for you.

 by Dr. Kat Khorrami MD